mocon/oconnor-blog/content/posts/2021-03-22-forces-greater-than-ourselves-1.md

 Several centuries earlier Confucius, in much the same light wrote that humility is about learning and facing one’s limitations.
 Both suggest if we bravely face the truth of ourselves, including the sobering reality of our place within creation, humility becomes an inner condition in our nature.

 What humility is not is weakness.
 The Scottish philosopher David Hume lumped humility in with several other characteristics he ridiculed as “monkish virtues.”
-Humility is not submissiveness, it's not self-abnegation, but it is a fearless acceptance of our place in creation.
+Humility is not submissiveness, it's not self-abnegation, but is a fearless acceptance of our place in creation.
 We aren’t its center, and neither are we an afterthought in the order of things.
 Our place in creation is to engage with it to the fullest, hers and ours.

 ![](/media/aquinas-1.png)